 Do you need ID to vote in person?

 Sadly, yes.
-Lib Dems opposed compulsory ID for voting, but the Conservatives made it law.
+Lib Dems opposed compulsory ID for voting, but it's now the law.

 You need photo ID to vote in person!